AU NASI Science Lecture Series: Seismic Microzonation

-Dr. Chopra joined seismology division of Ministry of Earth Sciences in 2010 and was Head of the Earthquake Hazard and Risk Analysis division of the newly established National Centre for Seismology, Ministry of Earth Sciences.
-Dr. Chopra’s thrust areas of research are deterministic and probabilistic seismic hazard analysis, estimation of source parameters, site specific response studies, shallow crustal structure using RF approach, site characterization and attenuation characterization.
+Dr Chopra joined seismology division of Ministry of Earth Sciences in 2010 and was Head of the Earthquake Hazard and Risk Analysis division of the newly established National Centre for Seismology, Ministry of Earth Sciences.
+Dr Chopra’s thrust areas of research are deterministic and probabilistic seismic hazard analysis, estimation of source parameters, site-specific response studies, a shallow crustal structure using RF approach, site characterization and attenuation characterization.
 He has more than 25 years of experience in seismological research.
-He has published around 50 research papers in international peer reviewed journals in the last 9 years, 40 in non-SCI journals and published 15 scientific/technical reports.
-He has carried out deterministic seismic hazard analysis of entire Gujarat region.
+He has published around 50 research papers in international peer-reviewed journals in the last 9 years, 40 in non-SCI journals and published 15 scientific/technical reports.
+He has carried out deterministic seismic hazard analysis of the entire Gujarat region.
 Seismic hazard of 32 cities/towns in Gujarat was estimated in terms of PGA and spectral accelerations.

 He was awarded Certificate of Merit for outstanding contribution in the field of Geosciences by Ministry of Earth Sciences, Govt. of India in 2015.
 Presently, he is Director of Institute of Seismological Research, Gandhinagar, which is one of its only kind in India fully dedicated to seismological research.